 Well, It grounds you.
-It gives you your sense of purpose and it feeds you when you are low.
+It gives you a sense of purpose, and it feeds you when you are low.
 So I encourage you with all my heart to recognize your inspiration.

 Find the time to connect with it so that your motivation never dwindles and you can sustain this lifestyle.

-There are many people who will offer advice on how to live a sustainable lifestyle and more importantly, what to buy.
+Many people will offer advice on how to live a sustainable lifestyle and, more importantly, what to buy.

 Whilst some of these people will be genuine, and the products good, not everything will be suitable for you.

-Take stainless steel straws for example.
-They are a good product with many redeeming features over their plastic counterparts, but do you really need them?
+Take stainless steel straws, for example.
+They are a good product with many redeeming features over their plastic counterparts, but do you need them?

-For example, If you buy stainless steel straws just because you think you should have them, then you are wasting your money.
+If you buy stainless steel straws just because you think you should have them, you are wasting your money.

 This is the perfect place to start your journey, cut costs and prevent yourself from going too far too quickly.